khalilou88/semantic-icons/libs/flag-icons/README.md

 The square shaped icons can be imported from `@semantic-icons/flag-icons/square`, the rectangle shaped icons can be imported from `@semantic-icons/flag-icons/rectangle`.

-Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the word `icon`.
+Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the words `flag icon`.

 ## License